aimat-lab/gcnn_keras/docs/source/implementation.rst

 * ``indices``: Connection-list of shape ``(batch, [M], 2)`` where ``M`` is the number of edges.
 The indices denote a connection of incoming or receiving node ``i`` and outgoing or sending node ``j`` as ``(i, j)``.
 * ``state``: Graph state information of shape ``(batch, F)`` where ``F`` denotes the feature dimension.

 A major issue for graphs is their flexible size and shape, when using mini-batches.
 Here, for a graph implementation in the spirit of keras, the batch dimension should be kept also in between layers.
-This is realized by using ``RaggedTensor``s.
+This is realized by using ``RaggedTensor`` .

 Input
 -----